 Medication errors are estimated to account for 700,000 emergency department visits and 100,000 hospitalizations each year.
 In addition, a staggering 5% of hospitalized patients experience a medication error.
 Medication errors are likewise common in nursing homes and other long-term care facilities.

+Almost 50 percent of medication errors are ordering errors that occur in the prescribing stage.
+However, medication mistakes can occur at any stage of patient care.
 Any type of avoidable medication error in Philadelphia could entitle you to financial compensation from the at-fault doctor, health care professional or drug distributor.

 The wrong medication delivered in the wrong way can have devastating consequences – including injury or death.
 Medication errors can also result in overdosages, under dosages, allergic reactions, or a number of other avoidable, unintended consequences.
 A victim who does not receive the correct medication may not be able to recover from his or her health condition, for example.
 In addition, receiving the wrong medication could result in dangerous drug interactions or other health consequences.